Kings Meadows High School has a proud history of ensuring that young people have a smooth transition into high school.

 Our local colleges also provide parent information evenings throughout the Grade 10 year and welcome parents to enrolment meetings with students if they are available and wish to attend.
 Parents can contact either Launceston College or Newstead College at any time throughout the year with questions or queries or speak to our Grade 10 Leaders or 9/10 Assistant Principal for further information.

-Along with our beautifully redesigned and renovated teaching and learning spaces, we are very lucky to own a vineyard, situated at the back of the school which will provide hands on experience for students interested in entering this industry.
-Students who enrol in this subject will attend their Agricultural Enterprise classes at the Kings Meadows High School campus and undertake the rest of their studies at their chosen college campus.
+Along with our beautifully redesigned and renovated teaching and learning spaces, we have a brand new Year 11/12 block under construction.
+We also own a vineyard, situated at the back of the school which will provide hands on experience for students enrolled in Agricultural Enterprises and a newly built construction area for students enrolling in our VET course.

 For further information related to Year 11 or 12 at Kings Meadows High School, please click on our Student Guide and/or the Certificate II in Construction Pathways and Agricultural Enterprises booklets below: